 ![]() |

-Prof. Soon Hyung Hong (KAIST, Korea) Progress and Prospect on Multifunctional Metal Matrix NanocompositesAcademic Background
+Prof. Soon Hyung Hong (Korea Advanced Institute of Science and Technology, Korea) Progress and Prospect on Multifunctional Metal Matrix NanocompositesAcademic Background

 Professional Experience